CHAPTER 12-01

 c.
 Base flood elevation and rate of flow due to physical alterations:

 (1) Base flood elevations may increase or decrease resulting from physical changes affecting flooding conditions.
-As soon as practicable, but not later than six months after the date such information becomes available, the Floodplain Administrator shall notify the Federal Emergency Management Agency (FEMA) of the changes by submitting technical or scientific data in accordance with Volume 44 Code of Federal Regulations section 65.3.
+As soon as practicable, but not later than six (6) months after the date such information becomes available, the Floodplain Administrator shall notify the Federal Emergency Management Agency (FEMA) of the changes by submitting technical or scientific data in accordance with CFR 44 Section 65.3.
 Such a submission is necessary so that upon confirmation of those physical changes affecting flooding conditions, risk premium rates and floodplain management requirements will be based upon current data.

 (2) Within one hundred twenty (120) days after completion of construction of any flood control protective works which changes the rate of flow during the flood or the configuration of the floodplain upstream or downstream from or adjacent to the project, the person or agency responsible for installation of the project shall provide to the governing bodies of all jurisdictions affected by the project a new delineation of all floodplains affected by the project.
-The new delineation shall be done according to the criteria adopted by the Director of the Arizona Department of Water Resources.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+The new delineation shall be done according to the criteria adopted by the Director of the Arizona Department of Water Resources, City of Flagstaff, and FEMA.

-12. Advise the Flood Control District of Coconino County (the "District") and any adjacent jurisdiction having responsibility for floodplain management in writing and provide a copy of any development plan of all applications for Floodplain Use Permits or variances to develop land in a floodplain or floodway within one mile of the boundary between the City’s area of jurisdiction and the area of jurisdiction of the District.
+11. Advise the Flood Control District of Coconino County (the "District") and any adjacent jurisdiction having responsibility for floodplain management in writing and provide a copy of any development plan of all applications for floodplain use permits or variances to develop land in a floodplain or floodway within one (1) mile of the boundary between the City’s area of jurisdiction and the area of jurisdiction of the District.
 Also, advise the District and any jurisdiction having responsibility for floodplain management in writing and provide a copy of any development plan of any major development proposed within a floodplain or floodway which could affect floodplains, floodways or watercourses outside the City’s area of jurisdiction.

-13. Make interpretations where needed as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
+12. Make interpretations where needed as to the exact location of the boundaries of the special flood hazard areas (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
 Any person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 12-01-001-0007.1.

 B. Substantial Improvement and Substantial Damage Procedures.